 To fulfill the requirements of the listing, your medical records should include evidence such as

 In addition, some patients with MG have lengthy periods of remission, with very few symptoms, followed by exacerbations, with great muscle fatigue.
 But Social Security is aware that MG can be episodic, so it will consider the frequency and duration of exacerbations and how long periods of remission last.

 Some patients with myasthenia gravis won't meet the criteria in the above listing because they don't have problems swallowing, breathing, talking, or walking, or their doctor hasn't recorded a level of weakness in their arms or legs that Social Security considers severe enough.
-These patients may nevertheless have limitations that prevent them from successfully returning to work and being able to work enough to earn at least $1,300 per month.
+These patients may nevertheless have limitations that prevent them from successfully returning to work and being able to work enough to earn $1,500 per month.

 If you don't "meet the listing," Social Security will review your medical record for limitations that your doctor has documented and will gather them into a Residual Functional Capacity (RFC) assessment.
 Your RFC shows which work activities and jobs you have the ability to do, if any.

-Due to muscle fatigue in the legs and/or arms, MG can limit any type physical activity.
+Due to muscle fatigue in the legs and/or arms, MG can limit any type of physical activity.
 Specifically, if you have weakness in your legs, walking or standing for long periods of time is difficult, which would limit you to sedentary (sit-down) work.
 Weakness in your arms, hands, or fingers makes completing tasks using your fingers difficult, which could rule out any sedentary work, or at least would rule out light or medium work that requires lifting or carrying items.